STAT133-Summer2016/finalproject-andrew-do-doctoral-thesis-team/README.md

 How to Export Data (CSV, XML, Tab Delimited): http://calanswers.berkeley.edu/sites/default/files/quick_start_guide_09182015.pdf

+Note: There is no script to download the data because the data is proprietary.

 Folders in the repo:
 raw_data - contains the compressed raw data files and codebook.txt clean_data - contains the cleaning script and cleaned data files